 Rob personally served some three dozen clients during his 18 years at DCI, ranging from Puerto Rico to New Zealand.
 He headed up the firm’s media relations activities, helping to solidify DCI’s equity and reputation among the national and international business press.
-He has been often quoted on economic development issues in The Wall Street Journal, New York Times, CFO, Financial Times and many other business publications, and has appeared on CNN and Fox News, among other media.
-Before joining DCI, Rob served as speech writer for New York City’s Deputy Mayor for Finance and Economic Development.
-He also was Founding Executive Director of Habitat for Humanity in New York and was responsible for recruiting former President Jimmy Carter as a Habitat volunteer.
+He has been often quoted on economic development issues in The Wall Street Journal, New York Times, CFO, Financial Times, and many other business publications, and has appeared on CNN, and Fox News, among other media.